We are a group of people dedicated to raising awareness around PTSD in the Veteran and First Responder communities.

 He is thrilled with the growth of the 24 Hours of Heroes event and the continued partnerships with National Service Dogs, Wounded Warriors Canada and #Ivegotyourback911.

-Is a mother of three girls and an active leader in the London CrossFit community.
+Is a mother of four an active leader in the London CrossFit community.
 She has a passion for fitness as well as helping organize events that benefit those in need of a helping hand.
-Her role in the 24 Hours of Heroes team has grown from participant, sponsorship organizer to now leading the charge on managing our army of volunteers, building our website and co-ordinating with Wounded Warriors of Canada and National Service Dogs to make 2018 better than ever.
+Her role in the 24 Hours of Heroes team has grown from participant, sponsorship organizer to now leading the charge on managing our army of volunteers, building our website and co-ordinating with Wounded Warriors of Canada and National Service Dogs to make 2019 better than ever.